arangodb/docs/3.10/aql-tutorial-crud.md

 } IN Characters
 ```

-This also works in a loop, to add a new attribute to all documents for instance:
+This also works in a loop.
+For example, the following adds a new attribute to all documents:

 ```js
 FOR c IN Characters
     UPDATE c WITH { season: 1 } IN Characters
 ```

-A variable is used instead of a literal document key, to update each document.
+A variable is used instead of a literal document key to update each document.
-The query adds an attribute `season` to the documents' top-level.
+The query adds the `season` attribute  to the documents' top level.
 You can
-inspect the result by re-running the query that returns all documents in
+inspect the result by re-running the query that returns all documents in a
 collection:

 ```js